Guest Post, Tony Brown, Vassar College Head Coach

 Would you prefer a large, medium, or small school?
-Do you want to be in a city or more rural area?
+Do you want to be in a city or a more rural area?
 Do you feel comfortable being taught by graduate assistants or is having a professor a priority?
-What is the make up of the student body – male/female ratio, diversity, is there fraternity or sorority life?
+What is the make-up of the student body – male/female ratio, diversity, is there fraternity or sorority life?

-I would strongly urge students to do an overnight visit.
+I would strongly urge students to do an overnight visit (if they are available to you) or at least go beyond just the typical college tour.
 Go to the school and sit in on a class, meet the students, see the campus, talk with professors, and stay overnight.
 Most Admissions offices can set this up or you may in some instances be able to deal directly with the coach.

 Imagine that you enroll at a school but get injured and are not able to play rugby anymore – would you be happy going to class and being involved in student life on that campus?

 Now, having put the non-athlete criteria together you can address the rugby questions.
 The list you generate will have more depth and meaning and certainly be more appropriate as you search for the right fit.